 Class planning, although essential, can be time consuming and difficult.
 This option gives you creative and inspiring plans set around themes or specific areas and goals complete with modifications and progressions.
+Some class plans are accompanied by an audio recorded explanation to help explain specific cueing and watch points.
 Please ask any questions!

 To request the plans please contact email@example.com

 Often when a client tells us they have osteoporosis or osteopenia our immediate reaction can be to consider exercises they can’t do instead of how to promote bone health within the repertoire.
 This class is designed to enhance bone health and safety as well as offering alternatives for those who need to avoid loaded flexion.

 One Leg Kick Plan for Success & Audio